An American Tradition: The Small Town Summer Celebration

 And so much more.
 There would be a half dozen high school bands (yep, the High School bands traveled to the small town parades back all those years ago), old tractors, old cars, horses, clowns throwing candy to the kids along the street.
 The Shriners from Worthington with their mini-cycles, the Blowhards from Jasper were there and...well, blowing hard.

 After the parade, the 2 churches in town would have their 2 food stands along Main and we'd all have barbecues, chips, pop, homemade pie.
-Pete Beukelman would have his kids games in the tree area and there would be a speaker at the ballpark.
+Pete Beukelman would have his kids games in the tree area close to the two-room schoolhouse and there would be a speaker and music at the ballpark.
 Some of the adults might stretch out on the lawn, napping.
 The kids?
 Not so much.
 Firecrackers would be heard and while fireworks were illegal in Minnesota, well, the statute of limitations must be passed by now.

-The 2nd parade at 7 that evening (albeit smaller) and another softball game.
+The 2nd parade at 7 that evening (a bit smaller) and then another softball game.
 Then the finale, the fireworks display at the ball diamond.
 'Ooohs and aaahs' all around.

 I didn't realize it then of course, as a young boy.
 But that day was the pure definition of 'Americana'.
-I didn't know it, but that very same thing, with a few variations, was going on in thousands of small towns all across the United States.
-It might not have been on the 4th of July, but it was on a special day for that special small town.
-What was actually happening was people, without saying it out loud, saying 'I am so proud to be your neighbor, to be in this community'.
+I didn't know it, but that very same thing, with a few variations, a few additions or subtractions, was going on in thousands of small towns all across the United States.
+It might not have been on the 4th of July, but it was on a special day or days for that special small town.
+What was actually happening was people, without saying it out loud, saying 'I am so proud to be your neighbor, so proud to be in this community'.
 What we did wasn't the celebration.
-What we were was.
+What we were, who we were.
+That was the celebration.

 Many of the small communities have become, well, smaller.
 The celebrations aren't as big now and many have disappeared altogether.
-Many of the kids (like me) grew up, moved away, had (have) families of our own and have started new traditions.
+Many of the kids grew up and moved away, had families of their own and started new traditions.